tandasat/RemoteWriteMonitor/README.md

 Output on DebugView would look like this:
 ![DebugView](/img/injector.png)

+Note that the injector only works against 32 bit processes.

 Caveats
 -------
 - It reports all those API calls regardless of its memory protection, contents